Runcorn: Football

-The town has two senior football teams – Runcorn Linnets FC and Runcorn Town FC.
-It also has a Sunday League and a Junior League.
-There is an open age women's team, Runcorn Ladies FC, which is affiliated to Liverpool FA and plays in the Liverpool County Women's Open Age Division.
+The town has two senior football teams, Runcorn Linnets FC and Runcorn Town FC.
+It also has a Sunday League and a Junior League, and an Open Age Women's Team, Runcorn Ladies FC.

-It has several Sunday League teams - Runcorn Sports First Team, Runcorn Sports Third Team, Runcorn Sports U21s, Runcorn Sports Reserves, Runcorn Sports Ladies, and Runcorn Albion.

-The town also has several clubs from U-6 to U-18 level, including Linnets, Weston Point, Beechwood, Brookvale and more - all who play in district leagues and development leagues.
+Runcorn Ladies FC were established in 2012, and played in the Liverpool Open Age Women's Division, finishing in an impressive 7th position in their very first season.
+The chairman and coaching team decided to agree a merge with Runcorn Linnets, two years later, and thus Runcorn Linnets Ladies were formed.

 Runcorn Linnets were formed as a trust-based team in 2006 from the now defunct Runcorn F.C.
 Halton.
 It has existed in various guises since 1918, and its performance peaked in 1982 when it won the Alliance Premier League, then the highest division below the Football League.

 Runcorn Town was formed in 1970 as Mond Rangers FC with the club changing their name in 2005 in order to "try and bring a more professional look to the club in general, and increase support from both businesses and individuals in the local community."
 After finishing in third place in the West Cheshire League at the end of the 2009/10 season, the club were elected to join the North West Counties League at their AGM, the highest level that they have ever played at.

 Rugby

-In the late 19th century, and prior to the 1895 schism, rugby union was played at the now defunct Runcorn RFC.
+In the late 19th century, before the 1895 schism, rugby union was played at the now defunct Runcorn RFC.
 When the rugby football schism occurred in 1895, Runcorn became founder members of the Northern Rugby Football Union (now Rugby Football League).
 Runcorn finished bottom of the league in the 1914–15 season and did not recommence playing in the aftermath of the First World War.

-Rugby league in the town is now represented by Runcorn RLC.
+Rugby league in the town is now represented by Runcorn Highfield ARLFC.

 Other sports

 Runcorn Sports Club in Higher Runcorn hosts several clubs, including Runcorn Cricket Club, Hockey Club, Running Club and Subscription Bowling Club.

 Runcorn Rowing Club is sited on the River Weaver Navigation near Clifton Village and also houses Runcorn Canoe Club.

-Weston Angling Club Runcorn is a private fishing club which owns Sandymoor Pool in the east of the town.
+Weston Angling Club Runcorn is a private fishing club that owns Sandymoor Pool in the east of the town.

 There is an 18-hole golf course at Runcorn Golf Club in Clifton Road.
-Nearby is Heath Tennis Club which uses facilities at the Heath School.
+Nearby is Heath Tennis Club, which uses facilities at the Heath School.

 Runcorn Ski Centre in Town Park consists of three dry ski slopes: an 85-metre main slope, a 45-metre extended nursery slope, and a 25-metre nursery slope.
 The centre runs both skiing and snowboarding lessons.

 Runcorn had a professional wrestling school and promotion called the Runcorn Wrestling Academy (RWA) from 2005 until 2020, when it closed following allegations of sexual harassment during the Speaking Out movement.